Considering a honeymoon in Argentina? Here are my top recommendations for honeymoon destinations in this incredible South American country.

 Romantic hotels in Puerto Iguazú

 Here are some recommendations for hotels in Puerto Iguazú (the closest town in Argentina to the waterfalls).
-I’ve stayed at the Gran Melia Iguazú and it was lovely – and very close to the falls.
+For honeymooners, I recommend staying at least two nights so you can experience the falls at a relaxed pace and enjoy one sunrise or sunset in the national park area.

 If you want to be located only a stone’s throw from the falls, then choose Gran Melia Iguazú.
 From the hotel you can easily walk down to the series of catwalks that crisscross through the falls.
-The hotel pool is a great spot for a cocktail at sunset.
+The hotel pool is a great spot for a cocktail at sunset, with toucans flying overhead.

 For a luxury honeymoon Argentina, book Awasi Iguazú.
 The rainforest surrounds each villa, so you’ll fall asleep and wake up to the tranquil sounds of wildlife.
 Villas have private decks and plunge pools and spacious living areas decorated with traditional textiles and baskets woven by the indigenous Guarani people.
 Villas have a private guide and 4WD vehicle so you can explore the area at your own pace.